Since 1989, the AMBM has served as the voice for bilingual municipal governments in Manitoba.

 The Board of Directors of the AMBM is composed of fifteen members, one representative appointed by each member municipal entity, and a representative of the municipal administrators.
 An eligible representative may be an elected municipal official or a municipal administrator, at the member municipality’s discretion.

 The Board meets quarterly to discuss policy positions on key municipal issues and to develop and implement strategies promoting the development of their communities.

-Strong bilingual municipalities, recognized for their dynamic leadership in economic development and innovation.
-A strong local governance, benefiting from support and the necessary resources to build proud, sustainable and vibrant communities.
+Strong bilingual municipalities benefiting from the necessary resources and partners to build prosperous, proud and vibrant communities.

-Bilingual IdentityWe celebrate the French language as an added value in bilingualism, a desired skill, and an undeniable asset to the social, cultural and economic life of our communities.
+Bilingual IdentityWe celebrate and promote French as an added value to bilingualism in the context of Canada’s two official languages.
+We recognize French as a distinct asset and an important factor in the social, cultural and economic life of our communities.

-LeadershipWe actively lead strategic, relevant and innovative actions in order to inspire and influence the future of bilingual municipalities in Manitoba, and to ensure their prosperity and sustainability.
+LeadershipWe take strategic, relevant and innovative action to inspire and influence the future of bilingual municipalities in Manitoba and ensure their prosperity and sustainability.

 Manitoba enters into Canadian Confederation.
 The Manitoba Act of 1870 guarantees to ensure the protection and preservation of linguistic duality.

 The Official Language Act abolishes the official status of French in the Legislature and the courts in Manitoba.